Azure/Moneo/README.md

 This method requires a deploying of a head node to host the local Prometheus database and Grafana server.

 - The headnode must have enough storage available to facilitate data collection
-- Grafana and Prometheus is accessed via web browser.
+- Grafana and Prometheus are accessed via web browser.
 Ensure proper access from web browser to headnode IP.

 Complete the steps listed here: [Local Grafana Deployment Guide](./docs/LocalGrafanDeployment.md)

 ### Moneo CLI ###

 Moneo CLI provides an alternative way to deploy and update Moneo manager and worker nodes.
-Although linux services are preffered this offeres an alternative way to control Moneo.
+Although linux services are prefered this offers an alternative way to control Moneo.

 #### CLI Usage ####